The Evolutionary Pathways of Disk-, Bulge-, and Halo-dominated Galaxies: Evolution of halo-dominated galaxies: the role of mergers

 \section{Evolution of halo-dominated galaxies: the role of mergers}

-Halo-dominated galaxies generally have weak rotation and elliptical morphology, and thus qualitatively correspond to slow rotator ETGs or typical elliptical galaxies.
+Halo-dominated galaxies generally have weak rotation and elliptical morphology, and thus qualitatively correspond to slow rotators in elliptical galaxies.
+Fast rotators are likely to have rotation close to the kinematic criteria of elliptical galaxies, i.e., $f_{\rm d}=0.5$ or $K_{\rm rot}=0.5$.
 In \reffig{fig:Hpath}, we show the mass-size diagram of halo-dominated galaxies and their progenitors at $z=1.5$.
 The bulge/disk-dominated galaxies (black dots) and their progenitors (gray squares) are overlaid for comparison.
 It is clear that halo-dominated galaxies preferentially populate the high-mass end, while their progenitors are distributed in a broad range of both size and mass.
 It is natural that the progenitors of halo-dominated galaxies are either extended or compact young galaxies before mergers happen.
 The evolution of halo-dominated galaxies, thus, can also be divided into extended and compact pathways (highlighted by arrows), as suggested by the gray dashed lines that link halo-dominated galaxies and their progenitors at $z=1.5$.

 Halo-dominated galaxies that evolve on the compact pathway originate mainly from compact progenitors that are qualitatively similar to those of bulge-dominated galaxies, but generally more massive and compact.
 Such compact objects are likely to be the so-called ``nuggets'' observed in many high redshift observations \citep[e.g.][]{vanDokkum2008, vanDokkum2009, Newman2010, Damjanov2011, Whitaker2012, Barro2013}.
 A large fraction of the progenitors of halo-dominated galaxies have similar properties to those of disk-dominated galaxies, falling on the extended pathway.